- Covering the costs of cancer treatment

 Most major pediatric treatment centers have a Ronald McDonald House nearby.
 These houses provide low-cost or free housing to patients and their immediate families.
 Ronald McDonald houses are designed to offer a nice break to any family with a seriously ill child, not just those with limited funds.
 Although partly funded by McDonald’s Children’s Charities, each house has its own management, sets its own admission standards, and operates according to its own rules.
 Check with your health care team’s social worker or nurse to learn more, or contact Ronald McDonald House Charities online at www.rmhc.org or call 630-623-7048.
 Families must be referred by medical staff and/or social workers at the treatment facility.

 For help with housing needs or mortgage payments

 The extra costs of treatment or major loss of family income may make it hard for families to pay their mortgage or rent on time.
 To keep a good credit rating, talk with your creditor or landlord about your situation and try to make special arrangements.
 Family, friends, or church members may be able to give you short-term help if they are told about the problem.
 Also talk with your cancer team social worker who may know of special resources.

 Families who need to move out of their homes after a cancer diagnosis should talk with their county department of social services to find out if they qualify for government supported housing programs.

 For help with driving and ground transportation costs

-People who have Medicaid are entitled to help with travel to medical centers and doctors’ offices for treatment.
+People who have Medicaid may be entitled to help with travel to medical centers and doctors’ offices for treatment.
 This may take the form of payment or being paid back (reimbursed) for gas, payment of bus fare, or may mean using a vanpool.
 County departments of social services in each state arrange for help with transportation, but families must ask for it by talking to their Medicaid case worker.

 Community and church groups may be sources of help with travel or its costs, too.
 Also, talk to your team social worker about getting help with hospital or clinic parking fees.